Last Updated: October 12th, 2019

 The Mindful Word publishes articles on a range of engaged living topics, such as mindfulness, personal growth, voluntary simplicity, wholistic health and community building.
 Read some articles on our site and have a look at our About us page to learn more about the kind of material we publish.

-What we publish – We only accept articles that have not been published before on the Internet.
+What we publish – We only accept original articles written exclusively for The Mindful Word (as in they have never appeared anywhere on the Internet, not even a personal blog or social media).
 We do not publish guest posts by writers just wanting to promote themselves or their services.
 However, if you genuinely want to write about a topic that we cover feel free to submit your story.
 You’ll have the opportunity to add a bio at the end of your article where you can add your links.

 » features – creative nonfiction, investigative journalism